iyah4888/SIGGRAPH18SSS/README.md

 # Notes
-At this point, only PNG image format is supported at the image loader.
+At this point, only PNG image format is supported in the image loader.

 # Citation
 If you use this code, please cite our paper: